KygekDev/KygekDev/README.md

 `DZZjWy0NmB5DBRyVJoQE`

-## Hi there 👋
+## Hello, I'm KygekDev 👋

-I'm KygekDev.
 Here are facts about me:

 - 🔭 I’m currently working on PocketMine-MP plugins and other projects
 - 🌱 I’m currently learning many things
 - 👯 I’m looking to collaborate with anyone who knows the PHP language
 - 🤔 I’m looking for help with anyone who wants to contribute
-- 📫 How to reach me: Discord (KygekDev#6415)
+- 📫 You can reach/contact me on KygekTeam [Discord server](https://discord.gg/CXtqUZv)

 ## Links